A Complete Guide to Bangkok

 jana meerman bangkok thailand-186

 The temples of Bangkok make for the most gorgeous photographer’s playground and we ran around all day in the heat finding the most photogenic spots to capture and spot the Bangkok Mounted Police.
-We didn't go inside the Grand Palace (we felt it was too expensive and we'd be battling crowds and heat) but we thoroughly enjoyed spotting the iconic temple spires from the perimeter.
+We didn't go inside the Grand Palace as we felt it was too expensive and we'd be battling crowds and heat, but we thoroughly enjoyed spotting the iconic temple spires from the perimeter.

 We didn't go in the Grand Palace, but it was beautiful from all the exterior angles

 Perhaps one of the most iconic temples of the Bangkok skyline is Wat Arun, right on the riverbank across from the Grand Palace.
-We took a small ferry across the river to reach it and immediately entered the ticket line.
-At the time we visited it was only 100 ฿ (about €2,50) but we saw a paper sign that said prices would be doubling from the end of the month, so I would expect it to be at least 200 ฿ now.
+We took a small ferry across the river to reach it which embarks right at the ticket line.
+At the time we visited it was only 100 ฿ (about €2,50) but we saw a paper sign that said prices would be doubling from the end of the month (March 2024), so I would expect it to be at least 200 ฿ now.

 It was hot and crowded, but I'm happy we made the effort to visit one of Bangkok's most well-known and photographed spots.
 Shoulders must be covered during your visit; red scarves are provided if you don't have your own.
 It's also apparently very popular to rent traditional costumes for photo opportunities around here; you'll find hundreds of rental shops in the immediate vicinity if that's your thing!